niles-c/portfolio-rock-paper-scissors/README.md

 // Keep score and report a winner and loser at the end
 ```

-To begin, I wrote a function computerPlay() to represent the computer's action:
+To begin, I wrote the computerPlay function to represent the computer's action:

 ```js
 function computerPlay() {